 Read on to see more about what’s on offer for different age ranges…

-(Pssst… Looking for Summer Club activity weeks?
+(Pssst… Looking for School Holiday Club activity weeks?
 That’s over here instead.)

 Nudibranchs (ages 6+7)

 For those budding young divers who don’t fall into the Scuba Rangers age range just yet, but are still desperate to be involved!

 We’ll help get them underway, with the emphasis on fun, building social skills and confidence, and learning about the watery world around us.